This is not the summer we had hoped or planned for.

 30. Eat someplace else: Pick another state or country with food you like, cook it and listen to their music during dinner and bring some phrases to the table from that location.
 This is especially good if you had planned a trip to that place.
 You’ll be ready to go.
 We’ve already considered Paris.

 31. Make music: There has never been a better time to pick up a new instrument.
 Some are easier (and less expensive) than others, like the ukulele, and a wealth of online videos and tutorials make it feel approachable and less intimidating.

 32. Spanish, Chinese, Russian: Everyone can learn a language together in your home, and you can cook food from the country of that language.
-Watch a movie together and try out phrases that you have picked up from the film.
+Watch a movie together and try out phrases that you’ve picked up from the film.
 Some sites have free access for students, and many languages are offered.

 33. Time to learn science: Take an online science class to learn about viruses and vaccines and how to contribute to public health.
-And sign up for CNN’s Wonder Theory science newsletter and explore the universe with us every week.

-35. Play video games: Go online with your kids or kidlike friends and learn the video games and apps they love and play with them.
+35. Play video games: Go online with your kids or kid-like friends and learn the video games and apps they love and play with them.
 It could be Toca Boca, Minecraft, The Legend of Zelda or whatever else is hip to the kids these days.

 39. Composting is good for the Earth: Learn how to compost and do it.
 It’s good for the Earth and your garden, and vermicomposting is really interesting, because worms.

 40. Dance, dance, dance: Time to dance like no one is watching (‘cause they’re not).
 Learn to dance from the professionals.
 It’s super fun and you can get some exercise, too.

 41. Phone a relative: So many grandparents are missing their favorite little people, so why not call a relative who misses your kids and maybe misses you?